 - Impact.
-The significance of the problem, and potential for new insights into methodological, ethical, and/or policy issues in health and health services.
+The significance of the problem, and potential for new insights into issues in health and health services.

 - Methods.
-Appropriateness and methodological rigor of the scientific plan.
+Methodological rigor and appropriateness of the scientific plan.

 - Themes.
-The project’s alignment with LDI’s priority areas ( health care for aging populations, care of vulnerable populations, health care access and coverage, and the opioid epidemic).
+Priority will be given to proposals focused on the prevention and effects of structural racism on health.
+Projects focused on LDI’s other priority areas (health care for aging populations, care of vulnerable populations, health care access and coverage, and the opioid epidemic) will also be considered.

 - Future Potential.
 The likelihood the pilot project leads to new extramural grant funding or a new research program for the PI.

 - Awarded projects are expected to start in January 2021 and must be completed within one year.

 - After notice of award and as a condition of funding, PIs must submit a letter from Penn’s IRB indicating approval or exemption.

 - All awardees will be required to submit a final report to LDI by January 1, 2022.